halilibrahimcelik/meal-recipe-app/README.md

  Techniques that I  implemented in this project;
  *****
-Creating basic login page for the authentication, Using React-Router  Library to facilitate easy page transisition.
+Creating basic login page for the authentication,

+--Using React-Router  Library to facilitate easy page transisition,

-Adopting Styled Components for styling each and every component Using Themes and Global variables
+--Adopting Styled Components for styling each and every component,

+--Using Themes and Global variables,

-Creating custom react hook by using useContext for authentication. using axios for fetching the API from the server.
+--Creating custom react hook by using useContext for authentication,

+--using axios for fetching the API from the server,